Invest in Gold

 Selecting the appropriate broker

 Check out the comments regarding the firm, especially the complaints, and see how these complaints were handled.
 If there is a long list of complaints, then this is a sign to worry about.
-Also, check the number of years the company operates, you want ten years of solid record.
+Also, check the number of years the company has operated, you want ten years of solid record.
 Finally most important is to choose a firm with a commitment to keeping you informed.
 Keeping you informed now and in the future.
 If a salesperson gives you a short shift or hits you with a high sales pitch, then this is bad news.

 Direct storage outside the banking system